Powered by Blogger.

 1. Understanding the Color Wheel

-The color wheel is a circular chart that organizes colors in a way that illustrates the relationships between them.
-The primary colors, red, blue, and yellow, are at the core of the wheel, and mixing these colors creates the secondary colors (orange, green, and purple).
-Tertiary colors are formed by mixing a primary color with a secondary color, creating hues like red-orange or blue-green.
+The color wheel is a circular chart that organizes colors in a way that illustrates their relationships.
+The primary colors—red, blue, and yellow—are at the center of the wheel, and mixing these colors creates the secondary colors (orange, green, and purple).
+Tertiary colors are formed by mixing a primary color with a secondary color, resulting in hues like red-orange or blue-green.

 2. Color Relationships and Harmonies